grafana/mimir/docs/sources/blocks-storage/compactor.md

 This compaction strategy is a two stage process: split and merge.

-For the configured first level of compaction, for example `2h`, the compactor divides all source blocks into _N_ groups.
-For each group, the compactor compacts together the blocks, but instead of returning one compacted block, it outputs _N_ blocks, which are called _split_ blocks.
-Each split block contains a subset of the series.
-Series are sharded across the _N_ split blocks.
-At the end of the split stage, the compactor produces _`N * N`_ blocks with a reference to their shard in the block’s `meta.json` file.
+For the configured first level of compaction, for example `2h`, the compactor divides all source blocks into _N_ (`-compactor.split-groups`) groups.
+For each group, the compactor compacts together the blocks, but instead of producing single result block, it outputs _M_ (`-compactor.split-and-merge-shards`) blocks, which are called _split_ blocks.
+Each split block contains only a subset of the series belonging to given shard out of _M_ shards.
+At the end of the split stage, the compactor produces _N \* M_ blocks with a reference to their shard in the block’s `meta.json` file.

-Given the split blocks, the compactor runs the **merge** stage which compacts together all split blocks of a given shard.
-Once this stage is completed, the number of blocks will be reduced by a factor of `N`.
-Given a compaction time range, we'll have a compacted block for each shard.
+Given the split blocks, the compactor then runs the **merge** stage for each shard, which compacts together all _N_ split blocks of a given shard.
+Once this stage is completed, the number of blocks will be reduced from _N \* M_ to _M_.
+Given a compaction time range, we'll have a compacted block for each of _M_ shards.

 The merge stage is then run for subsequent compaction time ranges (eg. 12h, 24h), compacting together blocks belonging to the same shard (_not shown in the picture below_).